eduardojaime/GenerativeAI-Prompt-Engineering/guides/chatgpt-for-teachers.md

 Let's start by defining what ChatGPT is and is not:

 - ChatGPT is a natural language processing tool that can generate human-like text, including answers to questions, longer texts such as essays, and even complete conversations.
 - ChatGPT is NOT a sentient or conscious entity.
-It is also NOT a replacement for human expertise or judgement, and it ma generate inaccurate or inappropriate content if not used correctly.
+It is also NOT a replacement for human expertise or judgement, and it may generate inaccurate or inappropriate content if not used correctly.

 ## Ok, so how does it work?